January 12, 2024

 Here are some reasons why you’ll love Kota:

-• Payroll Reporting Snapshot: Under the billing tab, employers can access a payroll reporting snapshot.
+Payroll Reporting Snapshot: Under the billing tab, you can access a payroll reporting snapshot.
 This feature identifies charges for all employees in any particular month, simplifying the process of tracking and reporting health insurance costs.

-• Employee Identification: The platform makes it easy to identify staff with details like employee name and ID, ensuring that health insurance contributions are accurately matched to each employee.
+Employee Identification: The platform makes it easy to identify staff with details like employee name and ID, ensuring that health insurance contributions are accurately matched to each of your employees.

-Remember, if you’re getting private health insurance from your employer, you’re liable to pay tax on the entire gross premium.
+Remember, if you offer private health insurance to your employees, they’re liable to pay tax on the entire gross premium.

 For example:

-Suppose your employer pays a €1,200 annual premium for your health insurance.
-This premium counts as a benefit-in-kind (BIK) and adds to your taxable income.
+Suppose you pay a €1,200 annual premium for your employee’s health insurance.
+This premium counts as a benefit-in-kind (BIK) and adds to their taxable income.

-Your employer would have already accounted for this BIK amount in your gross income (which is used for deducting your taxes.)
+You would have already accounted for this BIK amount in their gross income (used to deduct their taxes).

 The good news?

-• Reporting: Your employer usually reports BIK values in your PAYE earnings to Revenue.
-But always double-check your payslips and annual P60 or Employment Detail Summary for accuracy.
+Reporting: While you typically report BIK values in your employees' PAYE earnings to Revenue, employees should double-check their payslips and annual Employment Detail Summary (formerly P60) for accuracy.

-• Compliance with Deadlines: Stay vigilant about tax filing deadlines to successfully claim your tax credits and steer clear of late submission penalties.
+Compliance with Deadlines: Your employees should stay vigilant about their tax filing deadlines to successfully claim their tax credits and avoid late submission penalties.

-• Record Keeping: Hold onto documents related to your health insurance policy and medical expenses.
-They're handy for claiming TRS or if Revenue has any questions.
+Record Keeping: Your employees must keep documents related to their health insurance policy and medical expenses safe.
+These documents are handy when claiming TRS or if Revenue has any questions.

 Here are three frequently asked questions to enhance your understanding of BIK on health insurance:

-For BIK health insurance in Ireland, the tax relief (Medical Insurance Relief) is set at 20% of the gross premium.
+For BIK health insurance in Ireland, the tax relief (Medical Insurance Relief) available to your employees is set at 20% of the gross premium.

-However, there are caps on the maximum relief you can claim based on whether it’s an adult or child policy.
+However, there are caps on the maximum relief your employees can claim based on whether the policy is for an adult or a child.

-Suppose an employee pays part of their health insurance premium directly.
-In that case, they would receive TRS in the form of a discounted premium for their part of the contribution.
+Suppose one of your employees pays a portion of their health insurance premium directly; they will receive TRS in the form of a discounted premium for their part of the contribution.

-However, the tax relief they can claim on employer contributions is pro-rated.
-This means they can claim relief at 20% of employer contributions, not the entire premium amount.
+However, the tax relief your employee can claim on the portion you pay as their employer is pro-rated.
+This means they can only claim relief at 20% of your contribution, not the entire premium amount.

-For example, if the employer pays 50% of the premium, the employee can only claim tax relief on that 50%.
+For example, if you pay 50% of the premium, your employee can only claim tax relief on that 50%.

 In Ireland, BIKs extend beyond health insurance to include:

-The employer must report these taxable benefits as part of an employee's income, similar to health insurance premiums.
+You must report these taxable benefits as part of your employee's income, similar to health insurance premiums.

 Offering private healthcare insurance demonstrates your commitment to employee well-being and can significantly lift team morale.

-However, as a taxable benefit-in-kind in Ireland, it also creates significant administrative and cost overheads for employers.
+However, as a taxable benefit-in-kind in Ireland, it also brings significant administrative and cost overheads for employers.

 Article written by